ReneNorth/Mosaic-courses-website/README.md

 python manage.py migrate
 ```

+If you didn't previously create superuser or you deleted the volumes,
-Run the following command to create a superuser and follow the prompts:
+run the following command and follow the prompts to create a superuser:

 ```console
 python manage.py createsuperuser